Andrecezu1/Educational/README.md

 ## File Descriptions <a name="files"></a>

 There is one (1) notebook that has the data cience process and the analysis followed to answer the questions above.
-This file is named "DataScienceCapstone.ipynb".
+This file is named "Capstone.ipynb".

 ## Results<a name="results"></a>